WycliffeAssociates/btt-recorder-docs/docs/home_screen.rst

     :height: 312px
     :alt: New Install Home Screen

-To start a new project, you can tap in the right section of the home screen, or you can tap in the left section to open the Project Management page and start a new project there.
+To start a new project, you can do either of these two actions:

+* Tap in the right section of the home screen,

+* Tap in the left section to open the Project Management page,

+and start a new project there.

 Program with Existing Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If there are existing projects, the name of the last project you last worked on is displayed in the right section.
 You can tap into this section to continue working on that project.
-(NOTE: If for some reason you deleted the last project you worked on, there will not be a project shown in the right section.
-In this case, if you tap in the right section, you will begin to create a new project, so if you want to continue to work on an existing project.)

 .. image:: ../images/current_projects_home_screen.jpg
     :width: 500px